-Tunisian Victory Reel 6 - The Battle of Mareth Line and the Allied Air Offensive
+Tunisian Victory (1944) Reel 6: Battle of Mareth Line & Allied Airpower

 Part of this Complete Film

-Tunisian Victory (1944) - WWII North Africa Campaign Documentary
+Tunisian Victory (1944): Allied Triumph in the North Africa Campaign

 License: Royalty-Free